 - Keep your vows a secret.
 It can be tempting to share your vows with your fiance before your wedding day.
 Try to keep them a secret!
 It will be more special to hear your partner make their vows to you on your wedding day if they’re a total surprise.

 No one knows how to write wedding vows until it’s time for them to get writing.
 Use our tips or check out wedding vow examples online to find inspiration!
-You can also use these tips when renewing your wedding vows.

 This page may contain affiliate links.
 If you click through and make a purchase, we'll earn a small commission, at no additional cost to you.